Student Food Service Jobs

 Hours: Monday-Friday 8:30am-4:30pm

-- What does DHFS do with their leftovers?
+- What does University Housing and Dining do with their leftovers?

 - Can I shoot my cinema/photography/journalism/etc. project in Food Service locations?